Chains vs. Independents

 are that it won’t ... and therein lies the opportunity.

-character and energy that the independent restaurant brings to the American dining scene can never be matched by
+and energy that the independent restaurant brings to the American dining scene can never be matched by the national

-the national chains.
-In fact, every national restaurant chain grew from a cohesive concept created by an
+In fact, every national restaurant chain grew from a cohesive concept created by an independent operator.
+Without

 The job of any business is to grow, so the evolution from single unit to multiple units is appropriate, but the